openharmony/docs/en/application-dev/reference/apis/js-apis-sim.md

 # @ohos.telephony.sim (SIM Management)

 The **sim** module provides basic SIM card management functions.
-You can obtain the name, number, ISO country code, home PLMN number, service provider name, SIM card status, type, installation status, activation status, and lock status of the SIM card in the specified slot.
+You can obtain the name, number, ISO country code, home PLMN ID, service provider name, SIM card status, type, installation status, activation status, and lock status of the SIM card in the specified slot.
 Besides, you can set the name, number, and lock status of the SIM card, activate or deactivate the SIM card, and change the PIN or unlock the PIN or PUK of the SIM card.

 >**NOTE**
 >